sjml/dotfiles/README.md

   * Install the zsh-compatible version of nvm
   * Use that nvm to install Node.js, yarn, and a few node packages
   * Download data for the Python natural language processing libraries
-  * Attempt to change the default shell to zsh

 The `provision-linux.sh` is much simpler because I don't have root on most Linux machines I use, and tend to not have them quite as customized.
 All it does:
+  * Attempt to change the default shell to zsh
   * Symlink the designated dotfiles
   * Throw Inconsolata into a user folder
   * Install pip, but not the Python packages
   * Install zsh-nvm, Node.js, and yarn, but nothing else
-  * Attempt to change the default shell to zsh